ZhengYiHu/Godot-Websocket-Server/README.md

 ## Why websocket over UDP

-The main goal of this project was to create an accessible server for web based multiplayer games and since [browser games cannot utilize UPD networks](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/), I used a websocket connection for all the packet transfers.
+The main goal of this project was to create an accessible dedicated server for web based multiplayer games and since [browser games cannot utilize UPD networks](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/), I used a websocket connection for all the packet transfers.

 ## Demo